pgrant87/support-bundle/README.md

 `-t` / `--ticket` Add a related ticket number to the archive name.

-`-x` / `--debug` Run in debug mode, this prints each line of the script before execution.
+`-v` / `--verbose` Run in debug mode, this prints each line of the script before execution.

 ### Development